j-sripad/colon_crypt_segmentation/README.md

      pip3 install torch-optimizer
      ```
     - Implemented early stopping with patience=5 monitoring the validation loss.
-    - The training steps with metrics and losses per each epoch of every fold is stored as csv file in **models/** folder.
+    - The training metrics and losses per each epoch is stored as csv file in **models/** folder.

 **Inference**

- - The inference script (inference.ipynb) performs infernce on the test data and generates submission csv.
-It has a lot of helper functions to predict masks at patch level and stictching back th mask patches to the original mask, for calculating the  dice socre, and generating the submission csv.
+ - The inference script (inference.ipynb) performs inference on the test data and generates submission csv.
+It has a lot of helper functions for predicting masks at patch level and stictching back the predicted mask patches to the full mask, for calculating the  dice score, and generating the submission csv.
- - This notebook generates the followung csvs:
+ - This notebook generates the following csvs:
-     - submission.csv (contains test data image ids and RLE of their corresponding predicted mask)
+     - submission.csv (contains test data image ids and RLE of the respective predicted mask)
-     - dice_report_submission.csv (Has the information of test set dice score per image and their average dice score)
+     - dice_report_submission.csv (Contains test set dice scores)
-     - dice_report_train_predictions.csv (Has the information of train set dice score per image and their average dice score)
+     - dice_report_train_predictions.csv (contains train set dice scores)
  - Test data scores
  ```
                    id	                dice